maksimt/recipes/Kerah's Protein Pancakes.md

 ## Instructions
 #### Mix together dry ingredients (in a measuring cup):
         1/2 cup flower
-        another 2/3rds of a half flax seeds
-        1 scoop of protein powder, should be just about a cup of ingredients total at this point 1 tsp baking powder
+        another 2/3rds of a 1/2 cup flax seeds (or just flower if you don't have flax seeds) 1 scoop of protein powder, should be just about a cup of ingredients total at this point 1 tsp baking powder
         oooh cinammon 1/2 tsp